-Appeals are made by letter to the appropriate judicial officer as designated in your judicial letter within five calendar days of the date of the sanction notification, not counting the day the notification was delivered.
+Appeals are made by letter to the appropriate conduct official as designated in determination letter within five calendar days of the date of the sanction notification, not counting the day the notification was delivered.
 The letter must identify the basis for the appeal and provide sufficient argument to support the appeal.
 The student's sanction notification will indicate whom he or she should appeal to.